freepowder/freepowder/edit-me/content/professionalExperiences/00-gpn.md

 Integration of 3rd party providers like Salesforce, Competition Labs, GA, GTM, Appsflyer.

+Feature Flag driven development for new features.

-Agile Kanban methodology , week based delivery to prod, causing a +500% grow in profit from January 2024 to June 2024.
+Agile with Kanban, week based delivery to prod, causing a +500% grow in profit from January 2024 to June 2024.

+Daily stand-ups with developers only (outside Agile ceremony) to catch up on tech and non-tech issues

 Leading a team of 3-4 developers.